kasnerz/tabgenie/README.md

 Each table in a dataset is displayed in a standard matrix format:
 - each table contains M rows and N columns,
-- cells may be merged and span multiple columns or rows,
+- cells may span multiple columns or rows,
 - cells may be marked as headings (indicated by bold font),
 - cells may be highlighted (indicated by yellow background).

-Additionally, each example may contained metadata (such as title, url, etc.) which are displayed next to the main table.
+Additionally, each example may contain metadata (such as title, url, etc.) which are displayed next to the main table as *properties*.

 The tables are processed with **pipelines**.
-The input of each pipeline is the dataset table (with all the associated meta-information) and the output is a HTML snippet.
-The outputs of pipelines are displayed in the right column.
+The input of each pipeline is the dataset table with the associated meta-information and the output is a HTML snippet.
+The outputs of pipelines are displayed in the right panel.

 ## Quickstart
 ### Requirements